Morxemplum/media-compression/README.md

 ### Flags

+``--delete-originals``: After a GIF is successfully converted, the GIF is deleted.

 ``-i | --input [directory_path]``: Manually specify the input directory to scan and convert files.
 If not given, uses the directory the script resides in.

 ``-o | --output [directory_path]`` **(REQUIRED)**: Manually specify output directory for files